Skip to Content

 So the first step in planning a family holiday in Scotland with kids is deciding the best time to go.
 If you are limited to school holidays, then like us, you’ll probably be planning your Scotland travel during summer – the most popular time to visit Scotland.

-close up image of girl holding a green and pink caterpillar
+close up of a girl holding a green and pink caterpillar.

 If you are able to visit Scotland with kids at other times, then we recommend looking at traveling to Scotland in the spring.
 The temperatures will be starting to warm up, the snow should be all gone except maybe at the highest peaks and there should be less crowds.
 In addition, spring in Scotland would be beautiful with everything in full bloom.